New Moto Mod goes after the Nintendo Switch

 - Mod tower to store and charge multiple Mods

-Separately, Amazon also revealed that it's working on a Mod that will bring Alexa support to the Z line.
+Amazon has separately revealed that it's working on a Mod that will bring Alexa support to the Z line.

 Mobile World Congress 2017